Atari BASIC: Releases

+The language was distributed as an 8 KB cartridge for use with the 1979 Atari 400 and 800 computers and included the Atari BASIC Reference Manual written by Carol Shaw and Keith Brewster.

 Revision B attempted to fix the major bugs in Revision A and was released in 1983 as a built-in ROM in the 600XL and 800XL models.
 While fixing the memory copying bug, the programmer noticed the same pattern of code in the section for inserting lines, and applied the same fix.
 This instead introduced the original bug into this code.
 Inserting new lines is much more common than deleting old ones, so the change dramatically increased the number of crashes.
 Revision B also adds 16 bytes to a program every time it is SAVEd and LOADed, eventually causing the machine to run out of memory for even the smallest programs.
 Mapping the Atari described these as "awesome bugs" and advised Revision B owners "Don't fool around; get the new ROM, which is available on cartridge" from Atari.
 The book provides a type-in program to patch Revision B to Revision C for those without the cartridge.

 Revision C eliminates the memory leaks in Revision B. It is built-in on later versions of the 800XL and all XE models including the XEGS.
 Revision C was also available as a cartridge.